elezermaster/react-json-deploy-to-firebase/README.md

 ```

-# transform data from firebase
+### how to transform data from firebase
-## axios.interceptors.response.use transform data from firebase
+### axios.interceptors.response.use transform data from firebase

 ```javascript